 Pula Subbaiah Veligonda Project

-- Machine Type Double Shield TBM
+Machine Type Double Shield TBM

 Diameter 10.0 m (Cross section 78.56 sqm)

-- Tunnel Type: Water Transfer
+Tunnel Type: Water Transfer

 Tunnel Length: 18.8 km

-- Owner: Government of Andhra Pradesh
+Owner: Government of Andhra Pradesh

 Location: Prakasam District, Andhra Pradesh, India

-The potential inlet site for the Pula SubbaiahVeligonda Project is located on the Krishna River, on the right bank of the Srisailam Canal, lies the future inlet site for the Pula Subbaiah Veligonda Project.
-Once complete, the system will draw 1.2 billion cubic meters (317.0 billion gallons) of flood water annually from the foreshore of the Srisailam reservoir.
-Two parallel, 19.2 km (11.9 mi) long tunnels will transfer water via a network of five canals to over 1,600 square kilometers (395,368 acres) of farmland in the three districts of Prakasam, Nellore, and Kadapa.
-Up to 243 cubic meters per second (64,193 gallons per second) of water will travel through the bored tunnels to a feeder canal.
+The potential inlet site for the Pula SubbaiahVeligonda Project is located on the Krishna River, on the right bank of the Srisailam Canal.
+After it is finished, the system will be able to yearly remove 1.2 billion cubic meters (317.0 billion gallons) of flood water from the Srisailam reservoir’s shore.
+Water will be delivered to more than 1,600 square kilometers (395,368 acres) of farmland in the three districts of Prakasam, Nellore, and Kadapa via two parallel tunnels that are 19.2 km (11.9 mi) long.
+The bored tunnels will carry water at speeds of up to 243 cubic meters per second (64,193 gallons per second) to a feeder canal.